Get the Best WordPress Backup

 Usually, you’ll want to do a full backup of your WordPress site’s files and database.
 This will save the complete setup of your site.

-To create a full backup, don’t make any changes to the archive or installer files before hitting Next.
 However, you can easily edit the archive file to only include certain data in the backup.
-For example, feel free to do a database backup.
+For example, feel free to do a database backup if you just want to save data like customer information, posts, or pages:

 After you configure your backup, Duplicator will scan your website.
 You can look over this evaluation for any issues.
 To continue, click on Build: